SAP/ui5-webcomponents-react/packages/main/src/webComponents/SelectMenuOption/SelectMenuOptionDescription.md

 **Since:** 1.19.0

-The code>SelectMenuOption component represents an option in the `SelectMenu`.
+The `SelectMenuOption` component represents an option in the `SelectMenu`.

 ### Usage